History of Isco in Timeline

 In January 2013, Isco signed a new contract with Málaga, setting his new buyout clause at €35 million.

-In August 2013, Isco made his official debut for Real Madrid, recording an assist and scoring the winning goal in a 2–1 win over Real Betis.
+In August 2013, Isco made his official debut for Real Madrid, scoring the winning goal in a match against Real Betis.

 In 2013, Isco made his senior international debut for Spain.

-In 2013, Isco was recognized by Marca journalist Pablo Polo as a most promising young player in Spanish football, he was compared to Sergio Agüero and Zinedine Zidane.
+In 2013, Isco was credited as "the most promising young player in Spanish football" by Marca journalist Pablo Polo, comparing his abilities to Sergio Agüero and Zinedine Zidane.

 In November 2014, Isco scored his first international goal for Spain in a UEFA Euro 2016 qualifying match against Belarus.

-In December 2014, Isco scored in a 4-1 win against Almería and also scored in the FIFA Club World Cup semi-final against Cruz Azul.
+In December 2014, Isco scored the first goal in a 4-1 win against Almería.

 In 2015, former Real Madrid captain Iker Casillas predicted that Isco would become Spain's most important player.